alpharou/ST2/README.md

 --> APPLYING THE ALGORITHM:

-- TACKLE ONCE applies one iteration of the algorithm.
-It's initial order dependent, so it's not 100% reliable, and it's a matter of luck for it to find the best solution.
+- TACKLE ONCE applies one iteration of the ST2 algorithm.
+It's order of input dependent, so it's not 100% reliable, and it's a matter of luck for it to find the best solution from the pseudo-random input order implemented.
+It'll however find plausible candidates very often.

-- TACKLE integrates loop nests trying to find the best solution amongst all the individual iterations.
-Again, it's not 100% reliable given the variability dependency of the prior state, but it tends to find paths around the 93% accuracy mark in two or three full calculations.
-IT CAN BE REAPPLIED, AS IT WILL TRY TO REDUCE THE ALREADY DISPLAYED SOLUTION.
+- TACKLE integrates loop nests that try to find the best solution amongst all the individual tackle iterations.
+Again, it's not 100% reliable given the variability dependency of the prior state, but it tends to find paths around the 90% (vague figure) accuracy mark in sqrt(n) single algorithm executions.
+It can be reapplied, and it'll try to find a better solution.

+- LOOP/LINE toggles between closed and open connections, LOOP meaning that it'll have into account the final connection from the last to the fist point.
+LINE will try to find the best point to start and end the connections.
+LOOP is less expensive in term of computing time since its nature doesn't require to find fitting START/END point combinations.

 --> MISC:

 - COORDS shows the 2D Cartesian coordinates of the current position of the mouse.

-- REINITIALIZE reboots the Script without reloading the page.
+- REINITIALIZE reboots the Script and resets values without having to reloading the page.

 # LICENSE